Bachelor of Science in Biochemistry and Molecular Biology

 "We really do care about our students," says Tittiger.
 "Our program is rigorous and will teach you more than the science.
 You will also learn to think critically and plan.
 Our students frequently help conduct real-world research that helps advance the state of our industry and gains them invaluable experience.
 We love to see our graduates enter the professional world with useful and substantial credentials."

 If you're ready to begin at the University of Nevada, Reno, you can apply now for admission.
-You can also learn more about the University of Nevada, Reno's Biochemistry and Molecular Biology programs by completing the form below.
+You can also learn more about the University of Nevada, Reno's Biochemistry and Molecular Biology programs by completing the form on this page.

 Related Degrees and Programs